docker/docs/desktop/dev-environments/create-dev-env.md

 Docker then clones the repository with your specified branch or tag.

-## Create a Dev Environment from a subfolder of a Git repository
+## Create a Dev Environment from a subdirectory of a Git repository

 1. From **Dev Environments** in Docker Dashboard, click **Create**.
 The **Create a Dev Environment** dialog displays.
 2. Select **Get Started** and then copy your Git subfolder link into the **Enter the Git Repository** field on the **Existing Git repo** tab.